DiTEC-project/pyaerial/README.md

 The [`train()`](aerial/model.py) function allows programmers to specify various training parameters:

-- autoencoder: You can implement your own Autoencoder and use it for ARM as part of Aerial, as long as the last layer matches the original version (see our paper or the source code, [`model.py`](aerial/model.py))
+- autoencoder: You can implement your own Autoencoder and use it for ARM as part of Aerial+, as long as the last layer matches the original version (see our paper or the source code, [`model.py`](aerial/model.py))
 - noise_factor `default=0.5`: amount of random noise (`+-`) added to each neuron of the denoising Autoencoder before the training process